 Odds are you’re getting ready to get your taxes done.
 And while everybody makes mistakes, doing so on your tax return isn’t the time to make them.
-We’ve compiled a list of the most common tax mistakes and how to avoid them.
+Here's 6 of the most common tax mistakes I see and how to avoid them.

 1. MISSING THE DEADLINE